 Try to make as many connections between your background and the job as possible.

-Indicate that you plan to follow up by phone.
-If you say you will follow up, be sure that you do.
+If you indicate that you plan to follow up by phone, be sure that you do.

-Refer to any documents enclosed such as your resume, references, etc.
+Refer to any documents enclosed or attached such as your resume, references, etc.

-Enclosures: list those items enclosed (e.g., resume, reference letters)
+Enclosures or Attachments: list those items enclosed or attached (e.g., resume, reference letters)